depthfirstlearning/depthfirstlearning.com/_posts/2018-07-10-DeepStack.markdown

 The main idea behind both DeepStack and Libratus is to use Counterfactual Regret Minimization (CFR) to find a mixed strategy that approximates a Nash Equilibrium strategy.
 CFR's convergence properties guarantee that we will yield such a strategy and the closer we are to it, the better our outcome will be.
-They differ in how they implement this approach.
+They differ in their implementation.
 In particular, DeepStack uses deep neural networks to approximate the counterfactual value of each hand at specific points in the game.
 While still being mathematically tight, this lets it cut short the necessary computation to reach convergence.